-Our transitional living program is highly structured to provide the best addictions recovery support possible as residents learn and practice healthy life skills that will enable them to achieve a successful long-term recovery.
+Our sober living and intensive outpatient programs are highly structured to provide the best addictions recovery support possible as residents learn and practice healthy life skills that will enable them to achieve a successful long-term recovery.

 Our residential recovery community uses a 12-Step focus to structure and encourage peer support, personal growth and development.
 We believe this approach is very effective for preventing relapse and for helping residents develop the skills and resources to live a successful and substance-free life.
 We require all residents to obtain a sponsor and to attend at least 4 AA/NA meetings per week.
 We also require residents to attend in-house relapse prevention groups, life skills classes and house meetings.

 Residents who participate in our intensive outpatient program are also required to attend three 3-hour group sessions each week and one weekly individual session with our licensed professional addictions counselor.

 Residents are required to work, volunteer or attend school full time.
 Learning to balance work with self improvement, personal care and social obligations is excellent preparation for transitioning back into daily life without drugs and alcohol.